Do energy drinks pose a health risk?

 But in the mid to late 1990s, a crop of new energy drinks began to hit the market, targeting adolescents and teenagers with promises of even bigger, and sometimes even longer, energy boosts.

-"The concern is that these drinks — which are not regulated by the same FDA guidelines as sodas — may contain unhealthy levels of caffeine and sugary substances, not to mention additives that aren’t well researched or understood," says Jennifer Ventrelle, MS, RD, a dietitian and lifestyle program director for the Rush University Prevention Center.
+"The concern is that these drinks — which are not regulated by the same FDA guidelines as sodas — may contain unhealthy levels of caffeine and sugary substances, not to mention additives that aren’t well researched or understood," says clinical dietitian Jennifer Ventrelle, MS, RDN, CPT.

 Adding to that concern, the FDA doesn't regulate how much caffeine goes into these drinks.
 And, according to research conducted by Consumer Report, product labels don't always accurately reflect caffeine levels, with some energy drinks containing higher stimulant levels than indicated on the label.
 Some beverages include guarana, a plant that contains caffeine, which may not even be factored in as part of the caffeine total.